Skin school, Skincare

 At first, I was unsure about using an Etude skincare product in my skincare routine because I felt that Etude is heavily marketed towards younger women and teenagers (especially their makeup).
 But I am glad I considered the Soon Jung line because this toner has been great for my acne-prone skin.

-It is one of the superior products suitable for all skin types!
+It is one of the superior cica toners suitable for all skin types!
 To top it all off, it’s also affordable.
 I love this toner’s minimal ingredient list and its unscented content.
 When I’m breaking out quite badly, this is only one of the few products I continue to use while my skin is recovering.

-I love the look of the packaging, not that this should determine which product you choose.
+I also love the look of the packaging, not that this should determine which product you choose.
 I love keeping it in the fridge for an extra-cooling and soothing effect.

 Jumiso Super Soothing Cica and Aloe Essence Toner